nliulab/seeBias/test_cases.md

 ##   Other & Female              48   14
 ##   Other & Male               200  123
 x_plots2 <- plot(x2, print_statistics = FALSE)
+## Scale for x is already present.
+## Adding another scale for x, which will replace the existing scale.
+## Scale for y is already present.
+## Adding another scale for y, which will replace the existing scale.
 ```

 ![](test_cases_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->